 Preventing Anxiety Disorder

 While anxiety disorders cannot always be prevented, implementing proactive strategies can mitigate risk factors and promote resilience.
-Building strong social support networks and fostering open communication channels facilitate early identification and intervention.
+Building strong social support networks and fostering open communication channels facilitates early identification and intervention.

 Providing psychoeducation on anxiety management techniques equips individuals with coping skills to navigate stressful situations effectively.
 Establishing predictable routines and sensory-friendly environments offers stability and reduces anxiety triggers, particularly in the context of autism.